FrostByteGER/TriVEngine/README.md

 # TriVEngine
-Simple Vulkan engine written in C++ with Vulkan, Nvidia PhysX, GLFW and GLM.
+Simple Vulkan engine written in C++ with Vulkan, Nvidia PhysX, GLFW, spdlog and GLM.

 ## Visual Studio & C++
 TriVEngine is a Visual Studio 2019 project and does not support older VS version.
 You may try to run it on an older version, but I will not provide any support.